 Louis Frankel (Alfa Romeo) being chased by Mark Hoble’s Morgan +4 Photo - Jeff Bloxham

-Mark Hoble had his Class 3 Morgan up to 11th and beginning to close on the Frankel Alfa, whilst David Reed was just behind Mark but dropping away a little not seemingly able to match his qualifying pace.
+Mark Hoble had his Class 3 Morgan up to 11th and beginning to close on the Frankel Alfa, whilst David Reed was just behind Mark but dropping away a little, not seemingly able to match his qualifying pace.
 He was however, well clear of Chris Mann’s Alfa Disco Volante which had done a slow lap and now had Andy Cox in the TR3 Falcon closing in.
-Andy was having to watch his mirrors though as Nick Finburgh, going very rapidly in the MGA Twin Cam was now up to 15th and about to make a pass on the TR, having just dispensed with Sunbeam Alpine of Gareth Evans.
+Andy was having to watch his mirrors though, as Nick Finburgh, going very rapidly in the MGA Twin Cam, was now up to 15th and about to make a pass on the TR, having just dispensed with the Sunbeam Alpine of Gareth Evans.
 Next up was Peter Bower in his MGA , and with Geoff Ottley in the pits, both Andrew Davenall (A105/6) and Michael Scott’s Frazer Nash were about to move up a place.
 It was now pretty clear from the lap times referred to above, that the incident at Tower had caused many of the following competitors to slow, so they did not represent the true pace of the cars.

 Ex Works Twin Cams! well in contention near the front, Mark Daniel charges into Camp in 2 MTW ……..
 Photo - JT.